 The War In Heaven

-The “dragon” is, in fact, Satan as verse 9 will document for us.
+The “dragon” is Satan as verse 9 will document for us.

 Where does the “war” take place?